 Members of the genus Chlamydia are obligate intracellular bacteria which lack peptidoglycan in their cell wall.
 Three of the nine species cause disease in humans.
 Chlamydia trachomatis is the most important human pathogen as a major cause of genital infection and conjunctivitis.
 A chronic form of C trachomatis conjunctivitis, called trachoma, is the leading preventable cause of blindness in the world.
 Chlamydophila pneumoniae and Chlamydophila psittaci are respiratory pathogens.
 Our knowledge of biology and pathogenesis of these bacteria is based primarily on the study of C trachomatis.

-Chlamydia trachomatis are round cells between 0.3 and 1 μm in diameter depending on the stage in the replicative cycle (see below). ...
+Chlamydia trachomatis are round cells between 0.3 and 1 μm in diameter depending on the stage in the replicative cycle (see below).
+Their envelope is ...